Aweryn/dbstarter-core/README.md

 ## Version history

+=0.3= (26.5.2021) - Added a checklist section under DB Settings.
+This will be completed in the next update.
+A widget for current development status is also under construction.

-`0.1 (18.5.2021) - First alpha release with basic template generation` `0.2 (24.5.2021) - Added DB Settings page under "Tools" with snippets for your project.
-This will be gradually updated with useful features.`
+=0.2= (24.5.2021) - Added DB Settings page under "Tools" with snippets for your project.
+This will be gradually updated with useful features.

+=0.1= (18.5.2021) - First alpha release with basic template generation

 ## Credits